emcyroyale/BananaCollector/Report.md

     return scores
 ```
 #### Selected Hyperparameters
-EPS_DECAY: 0.995
+- EPS_DECAY: 0.995
-BUFFER_SIZE: 1e5
+- BUFFER_SIZE: 1e5
-BATCH_SIZE: 64
+- BATCH_SIZE: 64
-GAMMA: 0.99
+- GAMMA: 0.99
-TAU: 1e-3
+- TAU: 1e-3
-LR: 5e-5
+- LR: 5e-5
-UPDATE_EVERY: 4
+- UPDATE_EVERY: 4

 #### Additional Updates
 For our implementation of DQN we also added an experience replay buffer.
 This allows to buffer experiences and sample them out of sequence.
 This can help us learn multiple times from experiences.
 For example, during early training we may not experience reaching the target often.
-With the buffer we can replay that experience mutliple times to converge to a better solution faster.
+With the buffer we can replay that experience multiple times to converge to a better solution faster.

 We also use Fixed Q values.
 The issue this solves is the dependency of our temporal difference target on the weights of a network that we are trying to learn.
 The dependency makes our TD target move around during training.
 Fixed Q values uses a fixed network during the learning step.

 #### Model
 DQN uses a Q function to approximate the quality of a particular action for a given state.
 We model the Q function using a neural network.
-The network is composed of three Linear layers with an input diemension of 37, 128 first hidden layer, 64 second hidden layer and output diemension of 4.
+The network is composed of three Linear layers with an input dimension of 37, 128 first hidden layer, 64 second hidden layer and output dimension of 4.
 The activation function RELU was used for each layer.
 We used the Adam optimizer to train the network.

 #### Results